neilmunday/slurm-mail/README.md

 * if the user has decided to use the same file for both standard output and standard error then there will be only one section of job output in the job completion e-mails.
 * Job output can only be included if the process that is running `slurm-send-mail.py` is able to read the user's output files.

+## Job Arrays

+Slurm-Mail will honour the behaviour of `--mail-type` option of `sbatch` for job arrays.
+If a user specifies `--mail-type=ARRAY_TASKS` then Slurm-Mail will send notification e-mails for all jobs in the array.
+If you want to limit the number of e-mails that will be sent in this scenario then change the `arrayMaxNotifications` parameter in `slurm-mail.conf` to a value greater than zero.

 ## Contributors